silviaCerby/gitbook/docs/how-to_use_cerby/cerby_browser_extension/log-in-to-the-cerby-browser-extension.md

 ---
-description: This document describes how to log in to the Cerby browser extension to access your workspace and manage your items.
+description: "This document describes how to log in to the Cerby browser extension to access your workspace and manage your items."
 intercom_id: 10755356
 ---